970Design/nsz-design-video-field/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress

+3. Add your Cloudflare credentials to the settings page

-3. Place the ACF field type of Cloudflare Stream where your video will live == Frequently Asked Questions ==
+4. Use the new Cloudflare Stream ACF field like any other field == Frequently Asked Questions ==
 = Does this plugin require Advanced Custom Fields? = Yes!